xdep/BlackNET/README.md

 ```

 ## Sass Plugin
-for 10$ per site
-Start your own botnet bussines with BlackNET Sass Plugin
+For 15$ start your own botnet bussines with BlackNET Sass Plugin

-You could resel BlackNET as a service
+you could resel BlackNET as a service

 1. Create new accounts
 2. Limit number of clients per user
 3. Band Users